 After reflecting on my last post, I was thinking that some of you may be wanting to foster exploration in your kids and get them outside adventure-ing (my new word), but maybe you don’t know how, maybe you feel your kids aren’t naturally wired as explorers or maybe they’ve become “bored” with their typical outside play.
-In the weeks and months to come we hope to help equip and inspire you with tools and resources to help develop and foster this adventure and exploration outside.
+Well we hope that this post and some of the other Play posts we’ve done over the years will help equip and inspire you with tools and resources to help develop and foster this adventure and exploration outside.

-So here’s an example of one of the cards….
+Here’s an example of one of the cards:

 “Pick up different pieces of nature and think about what other ways they could be used.
 A rock could be used in the kitchen to grind things up.
 A leaf could be used as a plate.
 What other inventions can you come up with to give those pieces of nature a new function?”

-This could be a fun challenge for an afternoon and then have your kids bring their ideas to the dinner table or the campfire for a fun discussion.
-I could also see taking this further and encouraging my children to transfer these ideas into their pretend play and use them in the innovative new ways they came up with.
+This could be a fun challenge for an afternoon and then have your kids bring their ideas to the dinner table or the fire pit for a fun discussion.
+I could also see taking this further and encouraging my children to transfer these ideas into their pretend play and use them in the innovative ways they came up with.

 What easy nature activities with your kids have you done that have encouraged them to get outside?
 Please share.

 * Note: In case you’re wondering, none of the brands/companies featured in our posts paid us to include their products.
 They are simply products that we have or would like to have.
 That’s it.
 However, in full disclosure, RYG may earn a small commission from qualifying purchases when links take you to Amazon.com.
 Learn more…